tynx/SMSChallenge/README.md

 ---
 SMSChallenge is a service which provides a 2 step authentication including a challenge via SMS.

-The initial use for this project was for VPN User authentication via a free radius server.
+The initial use for this project was for VPN user authentication via a freeradius server.
 A user connects to the VPN, enters a username + PIN, then receives a password vis SMS/Text, which is then entered in a second step into the VPN authentication.
-So the User needs to know his username and have his phone available (two factors).
+So the user needs to know his username and have his phone available (two factors).

-User details can be pulled from Active Directory (LDAP), SMS are sent via email or an USB modem.
+User details can be pulled from Active Directory (LDAP), SMS are sent via email, USB modem or SOAP.
 The whole server can be run on a Raspberry PI!

 SMSChallenge is distributed under the GNU General Public License - see chapter [License](#License) for more details.